halajun/halajun.github.io/_pages/about.md

 * Award of the Third Prize of the Mathematical Contest in Modelling, NWPU, 2009

 # Academic Services
-* Reviewer for robotics academic conferences: IROS, ICRA, TASE.
+* Reviewer for robotics academic conferences and journals: IROS, ICRA, TASE.

 <!-- # Colorful Life
 * When I’m not doing research I enjoy a variety of hobbies, especially playing soccer and photography.
 I am also interested in trying new things. -->